anon-blue/anon.blue/README.txt

                                                          here i think tha t this
  could be a brillant idea.
-We should reate a way to make AI art , explore as we explore chinease chinese tea, sould open the windows, sceam scream non sen
+We should reate a way to make AI art , explore as we explore chinease chinese tea, sould open the windows, sceam scream non sense as PINTER would perform it ans and create an a machine
                4252133213213211321fdgfdg655243